Who is responsible for the event?

 A fee will be charged for replacing a lost badge; replacement badges will be authorized by our Registration desk.

-Some of the programing at CrashLanded is 18 and older content.
+Some of the programing at CrashLanded has age requirements due to content or due to alcohol restriction.
 You will be required to show identification before entering.
 NO EXCEPTIONS.

 How much does it cost to attend CrashLanded?